-One of the great things about that trip was that didn’t feel pressured to do everything together.
-My friends went on the Staten Island Ferry (to get photos of the Statue of Liberty), but I skipped out because I’d done it before (and more pressingly my feet were killing me and I just wanted to chill at the hotel).
-My two friends who hadn’t been to New York City went up to the Empire State Building, but my friend and I who had been to New York (and did the Empire State Building on previous trips) had dinner and drinks instead.
+One of the great things about that trip was that we didn’t feel pressured to do everything together.
+My friends went on the Staten Island Ferry (to get photos of the Statue of Liberty), but I skipped out because I’d done it before (and more pressingly my feet were killing me and I just wanted to relax at the hotel).
+My two friends who hadn’t been to New York City before went up to the Empire State Building.
+My friend and I who had been to the Empire State Building on previous trips went and had dinner and drinks instead.
 One afternoon I took off on my own and wandered around Brooklyn.
 Don’t get me wrong we did lots of stuff together, but no one was dragged along to anything.
 I never felt like I had to do something or another.
 And in the back of my mind, I knew two things.

 - You can never see and do everything in New York City and